Taishi Katsuragawa's Webpage

 Scalar-Tensor Theory

 The scalar-tensor theory is the gravitational theory coupling with scalar field.
-The simplest case is expressed as the GR with the minimally coupling canonical scalar field.
+The simplest case is GR with a minimally coupling canonical scalar field.
 The most general scalar-tensor theory with the single scalar field is known as the Horndeski theory, which produces the second-order equation of motion.

 Sequestering Mechanism in Scalar-Tensor Theory